On behalf of Law Offices of Kathleen G. Alvarado posted in criminal law on Friday, September 21, 2018.

 While the law does not also prohibit visits, a court can and likely will take domestic violence in to consideration when deciding how to handle a parent’s visitation time.

 This is just one more reason why a Riverside resident, if he or she is a parent, will want to be sure to mount a defense to domestic violence allegations that is as effective as possible.
 While in some cases it may be best to admit that one made a mistake and work on rebuilding his or her life, it is also an unfortunate reality that some people, perhaps to get a leg up in a custody proceeding, will lie or exaggerate in order to get an innocent person in trouble for domestic violence that they commit.
-In either circumstance, getting the help of an experienced criminal law attorney is a good idea.
+In either circumstance, getting the help of an experienced criminal law attorney in California is a good idea.